-Inside the traditional house and holy shrine, the beauty of Persian architecture over centuries is another way to be introduced to the history of Iran.
-The Friday Mosque is indeed one of the oldest of it, recalling the stories of Zoroastrians, Safavid Empire, and Mongol invasion while standing in awe in front of the blue tiles mosaics covering its dome and minarets.
+Inside the traditional house and holy shrine, the beauty of Persian architecture over the centuries is another way to be introduced to the history of Iran.
+The Friday Mosque is indeed one of the oldest of it, recalling the stories of Zoroastrians, the Safavid Empire, and the Mongol invasion while standing in awe in front of the blue tiles mosaics covering its dome and minarets.

-Walk through the first street of Iran designed in the Safavid era when this city was once the capital of Safavid kingdom and get to feel the beating heart of Qazvin city going forward to Ali Qapu portal.
+Walk through the first street of Iran designed in the Safavid era when this city was once the capital of the Safavid kingdom and get to feel the beating heart of Qazvin city going forward to the Ali Qapu portal.

 Day 1: Departure from Tehran.
 After two hours of driving, we reach Qazvin.
 Start by visiting ChehelSotoun Palace and being introduced to calligraphy.
 Then visit the SadolSaltaneh Caravanserai with Qazvin’s bazaar, to learn about its architecture.
 Have the most well-known food of Qazvin as lunch in a restaurant before leaving for Alolak Village, 15 kilometres away.
 In the village, meet local people, play traditional games with kids, experience creating Persian local dolls, and prepare dinner with your host.
-At night, stay within a local house in the village.
+At night, stay in a local house in the village.

 Day 2: In the morning, walk through the village's paths, rest and pick fresh fruits in beautiful gardens.
 Have lunch in the village, before getting back to Qazvin where you can visit more historical monuments, such as the Mosque, crypt and traditional house.